rapidrecast/www.rapidrecast.io/content/releases/0.2.0/_index.md

 The release is already available for free from [cloud.rapidrecast.io](http://cloud.rapidrecast.io).

+The admin credentials are `admin` and password `admin-password`.

+The cloud API protocol has moved from port 80 to port 81 to accommodate the new Admin Console.

 This is quite a significant release as it sets the groundwork for the security and API.

 The download links are at the bottom of the page.